karlh001/defiant-fg/README.md

 ## What's a hash

-The object (such as picture file, video file, document) is put through a mathematical formula to return a unique code for each object.
+The object (such as picture, video or document) is put through a mathematical formula to return a unique code for each object.
 It's unlikely two different objects will contain the same code.
 This is why it's a great method to check objects have not been changed.
 For example, if bit rot occurs, a single bit may change from a 1 to a 0 or vice versa which may not make much difference to a text file, but completely change a picture or damage a video.

 FG uses the SHA-256 algorithm to generate hashes.
 For example the word "DEFIANT-FG" run through SHA-256 will become: 2948a9654f6276d7de69e60c9304ece662f9ba17c667e6dfcd4dacf38661192b.
 If I change the last character from "G" to "g" and run again, the hash will completely change: 121089879462d657a7938d8e44b909d6cabfde31f525a13c04be0a534ee61f5e